20 No-Code Businesses You Can Launch in 2 Weeks

 7. Dating Apps for a Specific Niche

 With people relying on apps to find dates and eventual partners in life, creating dating apps can hit the mark for you.
-Get and keep potential users just by posting in related online communities and using Facebook ads to catch their target niche's attention.
+Get and keep potential users by posting in relevant online communities and using Facebook ads to capture their target niche's attention.

 Build your dating app using Glide and monetise by charging access to premium features, let’s say unlimited matches, for example.